 10/ Hospitality and tourism jobs for expats abroad

 The hospitality sector is a huge employer of expats: in the UK pre-pandemic and Brexit, it’s estimated that foreign workers accounted for 30% of hospitality workers.
 Many hotel chains are international companies, who can source employees from all over the world, from managers to chefs to front desk staff, to people working in communications and marketing.

 From working as a tour guide, to helping out in a resort or on a cruise ship, the tourism industry offers a wealth of opportunities for expats, particularly those with good language skills.
-After the pandemic, the industry is expected to boom, so start preparing for your career move now.

 Next steps to finding expat jobs abroad